 Regular season matches will use two pre-defined maps from the map pool.

-Maps for playoff matches are selected by the captains of each team in the game server chat prior to the game starting.
+Maps for playoff matches are selected by the captains of each team on the match page.
+This process must be completed prior to the agreed upon match time.

 The selection process:

 - The higher seeded or home team will either choose to ban first or defer.

 - The first team (determined by the result of step one) will ban a map.